dethcrypto/TypeChain/README.md

 Currently we discuss various ideas around extendibility including APIs files (adding semantics to ABIs for covering popular cases like working with dates) or using user-defined templates for generated code.

+### Q: Generated files won't match current codestyle of my project  :(

+A: We will automatically format generated classes with `prettier` to match your coding preferences (just make sure to use `.prettierrc` file).
+Furthermore, we will silent tslint for generated files with `/* tslint:disable */` comments.

 ## Roadmap 🛣️